Conditional Formatting Based On Another Cell Range in Excel

 Read more: How to Compare Two Columns Using Conditional Formatting in Excel

-5. Conditional Formatting Based On Another Cell Range for Greater than Or Equal to Operator
+Method 5 – Conditional Formatting Based on Another Cell Range with the Greater than Or Equal to Operator

-Here, we will highlight the cells of the Sales of 2019 column which will be Greater than or Equal to the corresponding cell ranges of the Sales of 2018 column.
+We will highlight the cells of the Sales of 2019 column which are Greater than or Equal to the corresponding cell ranges of the Sales of 2018 column.

 Conditional Formatting Based On Another Cell Range for Greater than Or Equal to Operator